Linuxable/capstone/README.md

 This notebook performs an exploratory data analysis on the Ot & Sien ++ dataset.
 It counts all the classes in the dataset and checks which classes do not occur.
 This is done separately for the train, validation and test set since the Ot & Sien ++ dataset is already split into these sets.
 Lastly nine images are plotted to show what type of images are in the dataset

-To use the notebook, under 'Define all classes in dataset and dataset to analyse' in the code block the 'data_directory'variable must be changed to where your dataset is located.
+To use the notebook, under 'Define all classes in dataset and dataset to analyse' in the code block the 'data_directory' variable must be changed to where your dataset is located.

 ### Evaluation
 #### Evaluating Grounding DINO